 2.5 Interpretation--Any question of interpretation or application of the Code of Student Rights and Responsibilities shall be referred to the Vice President for Student Affairs and Dean of Students or his or her designee for final determination.

 2.6 Amendments and Review--Amendments may be proposed by the Ball State Student Government Association, University Senate, administrative staff, or by the Board of Trustees.
 In addition, the Code of Student Rights and Responsibilities shall be reviewed at least every two years under the direction of the Director of Student Rights and Responsibilities or other University official designated by the Vice President for Student Affairs and Dean of Students.
-The Code was last reviewed and amended in 2013.
+The Code was last reviewed and amended in 2015.

 2.7 Notice--A notice of the Code of Student Rights and Responsibilities will be sent at the beginning of each semester to the University community by email.

 Copyright © 2016 Ball State University 2000 W. University Ave.
 Muncie, IN 47306

 800-382-8540 and 765-289-1241